 The study area can be divided into three broad zones of low (0.01 – 0.38 S), medium (0.38 – 0.50 S) and relatively high (> 0.5 S) longitudinal conductance.
 The northwestern portion, northeast, central and south east portions (blue color code) have the lowest S values indicating best zones for groundwater recharge on the basis of longitudinal conductance.
 Conversely, parts of the northeast and eastern portions of the study area and a limited region of high S values to the south (red colour code) have high longitudinal values indicating a preponderance of clay lithology, correspondingly lower permeability and an ensuing poor groundwater recharge potential.

 Bedrock permeability is measured by the longitudinal conductance which is generally related to the clay nature of the rocks.
-When the volume of rainfall is high, rapid infiltration may occur, especially in areas where bedrock permeability are elevated.
+When the volume of rainfall is high, rapid infiltration may occur, especially in areas where bedrock permeability is elevated.
 Shallow soils over permeable bedrock may facilitate rapid recharge, whereas deeper soils with lower permeability may delay or impede infiltration.
 Infiltration and retention capacities of the soils are also influenced by the magnitude and intensity of precipitation events relative to the soil’s permeability characteristics and these dictate whether rainfall contributes to deep percolation or is lost to surface runoff (Akiang et al., 2024).

 3.6 Transverse Resistance